errordeveloper/kubegen/README.md

 ## Current Implementation

-Firtsly, `kubegen` provides a simple non-recursive system of modules, which allows you to define resource with a few simple parameters once and instantiate those multiple times with different values for those parameters.
+Firstly, `kubegen` provides a simple non-recursive system of modules, which allows you to define resource with a few simple parameters once and instantiate those multiple times with different values for those parameters.

 For example, you can use it to describe two different environments where your app runs.

-The following _bundle_ instatiates the same _module_ twice.
-The module defintion is located in `SourceDir: module/myapp` directory, and the generated Kubernetes resources will be written to `OutputDir: env/prod`.
+The following _bundle_ instantiates the same _module_ twice.
+The module definition is located in `SourceDir: module/myapp` directory, and the generated Kubernetes resources will be written to `OutputDir: env/prod`.

 ```YAML